-They can do this from the starting point and return when he reached the turning point.
+They can do this from the starting point and return when they reached the turning point.

-When he arrived at the starting point that’s 1 complete set.
+When he arrived at the starting point that was 1 complete set.

 It may be a slow drill for younger kids so you can shorten the distance.
-Or, your kid can run in any direction as long as he doesn’t go too far.
+Or, your kid can run in any direction if he doesn’t go too far.

 4. Simon Says Do This!